-In this section we grouped the results of the next three questions of the survey: a) if a special tool for metadata creation and editing is used; only one answer could be chosen among the yes-no options; b) specification of tools for metadata creation and editing, if any; c) brief expression of the opinion whether it would be necessary / easy to use a special tool for metadata creation and editing.
+In this section we grouped the results of the next three questions of the survey: a) if a special tool for metadata creation and editing is used; only one answer could be chosen among the yes-no options; b) if yes, specification of the tools used for metadata creation and editing; c) if no, brief explanation on whether the institution felt that it would be necessary / easier to use a special tool for metadata creation and editing.

-Most of the institutions (8 responses) do not use a specific tool for metadata creation and description, while only two do.
+Most of the institutions (9 responses) do not use a specific tool for metadata creation and description, while only two do.
 In these cases the specific tools for metadata creation and editing are DWSs.
-Three of the institutions that do not use a special tool for metadata creation and editing do not envisaged using such tool in the future, while two institutions consider such a tool necessary.
+Three of the institutions that do not use a special tool for metadata creation and editing at the moment, do not envisage using such a tool in the future, while two institutions consider such a tool necessary.
 It was pointed out by one institution that a tool for metadata creation and description would reduce manual work and version management.